daptx/RE-rosgen/docs/report/HEGSRR-Replication-Report.md

 ### Sampling Plan and Data Description

-For this study, we were each assigned a random site from the original  (Kasprak et al) to analyze.
+For this study, we were each assigned a random site from the original study to analyze.
 My designated stream reach was loc_id = 3.

 *figure a.
 John Day Watershed Extent & CHaMP Sites Selected by Kasprak et al (2016)*
 ![](assets/sample.png)